 However, in practice, children in many countries have yet to achieve this ideal rights-holding citizen status.
-In fact, while the UNCRC and other child-related international legal instruments have become tools for standardizing and universalizing citizenship (Ong, 2006; Wabwile, 2010), there is a tacit acknowledgement in literature that rights-holding is more of a situated rather than universal status, and that the state and its institutions of citizenship play an indispensable role in making rights-bearing subjects (Sassen, 2009).
-As a result of the perceptions about outstanding child rights work, birth registration has become an important arena for making citizenship.
+In fact, while the UNCRC and other child-related international legal instruments have become tools for standardizing and universalizing citizenship (Ong, 2006; Wabwile, 2010), there is a tacit acknowledgement in literature that rights-holding is more of a situated rather than a universal status, and that the state and its institutions of citizenship play an indispensable role in making rights-bearing subjects (Sassen, 2009).
+As a result of these shared perceptions about outstanding child rights work, birth registration has become an important arena for making citizenship.
 Narratives which frame birth registration as a citizenship issue typically assume that birth registration is a critical precondition for the recognition of children as equal members of society with equal access to rights and benefits of citizenship.
 This is exemplified by statements that represent a birth certificate as a ‘ticket’ to or ‘proof’ of, citizenship (Amo-Adjei and Annim, 2015; Dow, 1998; Pelowski et al., 2015).

 Arguably, linking birth registration and citizenship makes a potentially persuasive motivational frame for advocates of universal birth registration.
 Citizenship has been successfully deployed in the area of dementia (Bartlett, 2016).
-Yet, while acknowledging the efficacy of citizenship as a framework for advancing the rights of people with dementia, (Bartlett, 2016) contends that citizenship “is a never fully realized ideal that always has to be invoked, revisited and discursively reconstructed in order to be effective” (Hansen, 2015: 231, quoted in Bartlett, 2016: 454).
+Yet, while acknowledging the efficacy of citizenship as a framework for advancing the rights of people with dementia, others argue that citizenship “is a never fully realized ideal that always has to be invoked, revisited and discursively reconstructed in order to be effective” (Hansen, 2015: 231, quoted in Bartlett, 2016: 454).
 Perhaps the key message for birth registration from these observations is that, apart from the institutional settings of the school, alternative care and so on, spaces where daily interactions of children occur such as the home, neighborhood and community are important sites in which citizenship is invoked appropriated, reconstructed and enacted.

 In order to mobilize political action around birth registration, civil society actors and academics have also tended to frame incomplete birth registration as a “space of endangerment and neglect” (Ong, 2006: 503).
 The arguments amount to the assertion that children who do not possess birth certificates occupy a space of indistinction: unregistered children have little or no access critical services including education, health and social protection.
 In addition, they may not easily access legal protections at law (UNICEF, 2013a).
-This precarious situation arises largely because, in the eyes of policy makers, unregistered children may remain anonymous and subsequently face social exclusion throughout their life span (Setel et al., 2007).
+This precarious situation arises largely because, in the eyes of policy makers, unregistered children may remain anonymous and subsequently experience multiple deprivations throughout their life span (Setel et al., 2007).

-Nonetheless, the manner in which the notion of social exclusion is deployed in birth registration literature requires more scholarly scrutiny for a number of reasons.
-The conceptualizations of social exclusion in NGO-led literature on birth registration hardly specify the dimensions of social exclusion (including the drivers and outcomes) that interact with birth registration outcomes.
-Furthermore, we know little about the sites of exclusion for unregistered children.
-Comparably, it would appear, surveys conducted in Zimbabwe which included questions on birth registration, for example the Multiple Indicator Cluster Survey of 2014 (Zimbabwe National Statistics Agency (ZIMSTAT), 2015), do not cogently specify the notion of social exclusion.
+Nonetheless, the manner in which the notion of social exclusion has been deployed in birth registration literature requires more scholarly scrutiny for a number of reasons.
+The conceptualizations of social exclusion in NGO-led literature on birth registration hardly specify the dimensions of deprivation (including the drivers and outcomes) that interact with birth registration outcomes.
+Furthermore, we know little about the sites of exclusion for unregistered children (UNICEF, 2013b).
+Comparably, it would appear, analysis of data generated through surveys conducted in Zimbabwe, which included questions on birth registration, for example the Multiple Indicator Cluster Survey of 2014 (Zimbabwe National Statistics Agency (ZIMSTAT), 2015), does not sufficiently specify the notion of social exclusion.
 Instead, reports from these surveys tend to discuss birth registration as a function of personal and household characteristics, such as income, wealth and other variables.
 In so doing, they tend to portray non-birth registration and its implications for social exclusion strictly as a personal and poverty-related issue.
 And, the relationship of non-possession of a birth certificates and non-personal (social) factors of social exclusion remains obscure.